uwindsorcss/documents/constitution.md

 3. Be responsible for representing the executive to all third and fourth year members of the Society.
 4. Be responsible for making announcements at the beginning of third- and fourth-year lectures to make members aware of society events.

-The **Second Year Representative** shall:
+The **Second-Year Representative** shall:

 1. Report to the Head of Student Affairs.
 2. Be responsible for representing the views and concerns of second-year students to the executive.
-3. Be responsible for representing the executive to second year members of the Society.
+3. Be responsible for representing the executive to second-year members of the Society.
 4. Be responsible for making announcements at the beginning of second-year lectures to make members aware of society events.

-The **First Year Representative(s)** shall:
+The **First-Year Representative(s)** shall:

 1. Report to the Head of Student Affairs.
 2. Be responsible for representing the views and concerns of first-year students to the executives.
-3. Be responsible for representing the executive to all first year members of the Society.
+3. Be responsible for representing the executive to all first-year members of the Society.
 4. Be responsible for making announcements at the beginning of first-year lectures to make members aware of society events.

 The **Secretary** shall: